 What could be easier than plopping some hot peppers in a bottle of booze, setting it aside for as long as you can resist, and then drizzling it over everything?
 Exactly.

 Each Portuguese family has its own rendition of this classic, a pantry staple known as massa de pimentão.
 Here's how David has amped it up several notches and in the process created something new.

-Known as maionese de leite in Portuguese, milk mayonnaise--you heard us--is an incredibly creamy, eggless emulsion held together by oil, milk (natch), and a lotta love.
+Maionese de leite in Portuguese, milk mayonnaise--you heard us--is a creamy, eggless emulsion held together by oil, milk (natch), and a lotta love.